EvgeniiaS/TextEditor/README.md

 - Word Paths game, which tries to find a path from one word to another with the restriction that it can only make one change at a time (letter permutation, letter insertion, letter deletion) and that whatever change it makes, it has to result in a real word.

-  The fron-end code is developed by US San Diego Programming MOOC team.
+  The front-end code is developed by US San Diego Programming MOOC team.